 Fantasy portraiture is my favourite subject.
 Bringing an original character to life is exciting, but can be difficult to achieve.
 To avoid mistakes and save time I try to follow a few rules.
 But they're really just guidelines, so feel free to adapt, change and test other techniques that might better suit your painting process.

 The main challenge in a portrait painting is to make the character stand out.
 Usually there's no surrounding decor in the environment to help you achieve this goal, and a finished, polished portrait can often end up looking flat and boring.
-Thankfully, there are several simple and effective ways to achieve a striking portrait that will be remembered.
+Thankfully, there are several simple and effective ways to achieve a striking portrait.

 Before starting an illustration, I always do some quick pencil drawings to lay down my ideas.
 This helps me to see more clearly what I want to do and express, and be more confident about the direction I want to take.
 I use these sketches to build the composition, reworking them slightly in Photoshop CC if necessary.
 Usually I like to keep them rough, because this gives me more freedom during the colouring process.
 I feel restricted by perfectly clean line-art.